EU Digital Product Passports (DPPs)

 • A brand’s products that are sold in the European Union market must include a DPP to ensure environmental transparency, traceability, and regulatory compliance.

-The Digital Product Passport is designed to make essential product information accessible throughout a product’s entire lifecycle.
 Its purpose is to support a more circular economy by giving manufacturers, businesses, and consumers clear, verified data about what a product is made of, how it was produced, and how it can be reused, repaired, or recycled.

 By providing this information digitally and consistently across sectors, the Digital Product Passport helps to: